 If student misses a class without a valid reason, no make-up for quizzes and presentations is allowed.
 With valid document, a student is allowed to take missed tests within one week.
+The valid document must be provided as soon as possible after the student returns from the illness and as determined by the instructor.
 There is no make up for missed or failed midterm.
 The final examination, if failed, can be retaken only once.
+If failed second time, the subject is considered failed.
+The course is considered failed if student fails Lab final examination.
 Dictionaries can be used during the class time.
 No electronic devices during the test time.